Prosecco and Petals

 Thursday weddings have a similar vibe to Fridays and again allow day guest numbers to be slimmed down.
 Do expect that some guests will only make the evening and that there will be a fall away at 10-11pm.
 If you can cope with this, then you will make significant savings on this choice.

-With the exception of bank holidays, do expect that this choice will cause some inconvenience to your guests.
+Except for bank holidays, do expect that this choice will cause some inconvenience to your guests.
 As such, do think twice about these days if a large number of guests will have to travel as this can eat away at wedding guests' holiday allowances.

 If selecting these options, it is wise to put some of the savings back into niceties for your guests, so they feel valued and appreciated for making the extra effort.